Tim Conway passed away on May 14, 2019, at the age of 85, from complications of normal pressure hydrocephalus. The symptoms include

-It is not unusual that a spouse, or other family members, move a parent to a less expensive facility once the money starts to drain.
+It is not unusual for a spouse, or other family members to move a parent to a less expensive facility once the money starts to drain.
 This is why many experts suggest having a Long-Term Care Insurance policy in place to ensure they receive quality care in the setting they desire, without draining large sums of money.

 Long-Term Care Insurance Provides Benefits at Home or a Facility

 Most Long-Term Care Insurance policies pay for areas and types of care either at home or in a facility.
 When you have a policy in place, you are in control of your life.
 You can maintain independence and reduce the stress on those you love.

 Most consumers start shopping for Long-Term Care Insurance in their late 40s and 50s as part of their overall retirement planning.
 These plans can be very affordable for most people.
 Plus, most states participate in the federal Long-Term Care Partnership Program.